theme-standard/spec/readme.md

 ### Styles

-A `styles` object is a map of named `style` objects, where `name` is any valid JSON property name and `value` is of `style` format.
+A `styles` object is a map of named `style` objects, where `name` is any valid JSON property name and `value` is a `style` object.

 ### Classes

 A `classes` object is a map of names and class names.
 Name is any valid property name.
-Value is a string which is specified by the [html class attribute](https://www.w3.org/TR/2011/WD-html5-20110525/elements.html#classes).
+Value is a set of space-separated tokens representing the various classes. [html class attribute spec](https://www.w3.org/TR/2011/WD-html5-20110525/elements.html#classes).

 ### Development

 This is an early stage proposal.
 Feel free to create issues and discribe use cases.
-Also feel free to make the documentation better.
+Also feel free to make the wording better.